 So, without wasting time, let’s jump straight into the details!

 Abalones are a type of sea snail that is prized for their iridescent shell and culinary value.
 The word “abalone” comes from the Spanish word for ear, which is fitting as these creatures have large ear-like shells and heads with bright orange tentacles.

-They are distinct from other species of marine molluscs in having a single flattened shell which places them in the genus “Haliotis’,” which means “sea ear” owing to its peculiar shape.
+They are distinct from other species of marine mollusks in having a single flattened shell which places them in the genus “Haliotis’,” which means “sea ear” owing to their peculiar shape.

 Abalones are found in cold waters all over the world, and they are a popular dish in many cultures.
 The flesh of abalone has been used worldwide as an exotic food due to its purported health benefits.

 Abalones vary in size; the largest one is about 12 inches long while the smallest is about 20 millimeters.
 Abalone is considered a functional food because it aids specific functions for promoting health benefits.
 In addition to their culinary value, abalones are also used in jewelry and decoration.

 The most valuable part of the abalone is its shell.
 The abalone shell is made up of many layers of nacre.

 Nacre is an iridescent material that gives abalone shells their distinctive shine.
 This shine makes abalone shells a popular choice for use in jewelry, especially pearls.
 Abalone shells are also used in decorative inlays and as beads.

 Abalone is found in the coastal waters of every continent with the exception of the Pacific coast of South America, the East Coast of the United States (the West Coast does have), and the Polar regions.
 Abalone is mostly found in cold waters, off the coasts of countries, including New Zealand, South Africa, Western Northern America, Australia, and Japan.